0xPolygon/Polygon-Funding-Proposals/PFPs/PFP-04.md

 [https://x.com/chainyoda](https://x.com/chainyoda)

-  * Ajit has decided to step down from the Protocol Council due to changing work obligations and availability.
+  * Ajit has decided to step down from the Community Treasury Board due to changing work obligations and availability.

 ### Proposed New Member